sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note3.svg'</img>

+As we have seen, *Pitch* blocks are used inside the *Note value* blocks.

+You can plug different values into the *Pitch* block name and octave slots.
+Some examples are shown above.
+Starting from the top, the pitch name block is specified using a *Solfege* block (`Sol` in `Octave 6`);
-In this example, different ways to specify the pitch are shown.
-From top to bottom, `Sol` in `Octave 6`, `B flat` in `Octave 4`, and `440` hertz (the octave is ignored when the frequency is assigned).
+the pitch name is specified using a *Pitch-name* block (`B flat` in `Octave 4`); the pitch name is specified using a *Number* block (`440` Hertz).
+The octave is ignored when the frequency is assigned.

+Note that the pitch name can also be specified using a *Text* block.

+The octave is specified using a number block and is restricted to whole numbers.
+In the case where the pitch name is specified by frequency, the octave is ignored.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/note4.svg'</img>